-God expects an abounding life, not a life void of the riches of His grace.
+God expects an abounding life, not a life void applying the riches of His grace to experience.

-The Spirit-filled life overflows to others (Eph 5:18-25).
+The mature Spirit-filled life also overflows to others (Eph 5:18-25).
 It is like an artesian well whose source is higher than the place of its emergence.
 The outflow is natural.
-The source of power for the Christian life is God the Holy Spirit.
+The source of power for the Christian life is God, the Holy Spirit.
 The Christian life that does not flow over never blesses others.
-You cannot overflow until you are full.
+We cannot overflow until God fills us fully.

 Eph 5:18-21, “And do not be drunk with wine, in which is dissipation; but be filled with the Spirit.
 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord, 20 giving thanks always for all things to God the Father in the name of our Lord Jesus Christ, 21 submitting to one another in the fear of God.”

 Both we and others will benefit from that overflow.